Skip to main content Skip to footer

 There may have been an overpayment if either:

-• you didn’t inform us of your spouse or partner’s death before their next pension payment was due
+• you did not inform us of your spouse or partner’s death before their next pension payment was due

-• your spouse or partner had Scheme membership that ended before 1 April 2008 and you have now remarried.
-This means you are no longer entitled to an adult dependant’s pension
+• your spouse or partner had Scheme membership that ended before 1 April 2008, and you've now remarried - meaning you're no longer entitled to an adult dependant’s pension

 Child dependant